 Google Pay entirely works on UPI ( Unified Payment Interface )based transactions, a real-time payment system developed by the National Payments Corporation of India that facilitates inter-bank transactions.

-Now that we know on a very high level how Google Pay works, let look into what are the Google Pay transaction charges!
+Now that we know on a very high level how Google Pay works, let’s look into what are the Google Pay transaction charges!

-How much is the Google Pay Transaction Charges?
+How much are the Google Pay Transaction Charges?

 Google pay does not charge any fee as of now for the transactions you make via the app.
 However, in their policy form, they mention that there could be a fee levied on a specific type of transaction.
 The policy says two scenarios where a possible transaction fee could be charged, these include: